4 minutes

 Creating standalone collector

-Once the Velociraptor executable is running in gui mode, we will be able to use to use its capabilities to create a standalone collector.
+Once the Velociraptor executable is running in GUI mode, we will be able to use its capabilities to create a standalone collector.

-For this exercise I’ll choose Windows.KapeFiles.Targets and Windows.Memory.Acquisition.
-KAPE is created after Eric Zimmermans KAPE (Kroll Artefact Parser and Extractor), and can collect a wide range of artefacts.
-Windows.Memory.Acquisition will use WinPmem to collect the memory of the machine.
+For this exercise, I will choose Windows.KapeFiles.Targets and Windows.Memory.Acquisition.
+KAPE is developed by Eric Zimmerman and stands for Kroll Artefact Parser and Extractor, which can collect a wide range of artefacts.
+Windows.Memory.Acquisition will use WinPmem to gather the memory from the machine.

-After selecting Windows.KapeFiles.Targets and Windows.Memory.Acquisition go to the Configure Parameters tab at the bottom.
-This will show the two selected artefact modules.
-Select thereafter the Windows.KapeFiles.Targets module, which will give a wide range of artefacts to collect.
-I will recommend to choose the _SANS_Triage artefact list because this gives a wide range of artefacts, and will cover most use cases.
+After selecting Windows.KapeFiles.Targets and Windows.Memory.Acquisition, go to the Configure Parameters tab at the bottom.
+This will display the two selected artefact modules.
+Next, select the Windows.KapeFiles.Targets module, which will provide a wide variety of artefacts to collect.
+I recommend choosing the _SANS_Triage artefact list, as it covers a broad range of artefacts and encompasses most use cases.

-At the next tab Configure Collection there’s multiple settings that can be set.
-Some of the more interesting once are the Collection Type and Password.
-Collection Type gives the possibility to:
+At the next tab Configure Collection, there are multiple settings that can be configured.
+Some of the more interesting ones are the Collection Type and Password.
+The Collection Type offers the following options:

 - Create a zip file locally on the system